As a foreigner living in Myanmar from 2016-2020, I became accustomed to greeting people with one sparkling Burmese phrase: Mingala-ba!

 But it does not seem likely that Burmese investors were buying war bonds solely because they felt they were guaranteed a great rate of return (moreover, the bonds appear to have been capped at 10 rupees).
-The real explanation for the success of the train with Burmese people had more to do with their desire to compete with their neighbors and to keep up with the “modern” world.
+The real explanation for the success of the train with Burmese people had more to do with their desire to compete with their neighbors and the perception that Burma was falling behind other countries (this perception exists up until today).
 We see people, young and old, treating the arrival of the War Loan Train as a day out and a chance to show off to the community.

-The train was a spectacle – but not a spectacle of a foreign technologically-advanced power marching through a primitive land.
+The train was a spectacle — but not a spectacle of a foreign technologically-advanced power marching through a primitive land.
 Rather, it was yet another example of Burmese society adapting to suit its own image of itself as modern.
-Instead of lazy, alcoholic, poor, and crime-ridden, Burmese communities chose to present themselves all along the route as industrious, patriotic, fashionable, and wealthy.
+Instead of what colonial commentators saw as lazy, alcoholic, poor, and crime-ridden areas, Burmese communities chose to present themselves all along the route as they really were — industrious, patriotic, fashionable, and wealthy.
 There was a world war on, and Burma, no doubt, wanted to do its part.
 The Burmese engagement with “modernity”, then, emerges less as a foreign innovation imposed on the Burmese from the top down, than as a local state of affairs, a renegotiation of old desires in new forms – to be looked at, to be respected, and, perhaps most importantly, to feel in connection with the rest of the world.

 One of many British lighthouses in Burma, it was completed in 1865.
 The lighthouse stands 44 metres (144 ft.) tall and took 6 years to build because of its remote location.